NaglisKn/EmployeeApp/README.md

 # EmployeeApp
 EmployeeApp
-Task from Present Connection, executed by Naglis Kneižys.
+Task from Present Connection, executed by Naglis Kneižys.<br>
-This web application includes:
+This web application includes:<br>
-Filtering based on first and last name
+Filtering based on first and last name <br>
-Sorting
+Sorting <br>
-Paging
+Paging <br>
-Gross salary calculation from Net salary
+Gross salary calculation from Net salary <br>
-Picture attachment
+Picture attachment <br>
-Facebook login, Twitter login doesn't work on localhost Logging, but not to database or file.
+Facebook login, Twitter login doesn't work on localhost <br>
+Logging, but not to database or file.